sergiocastrovale/discodomeuprimo/README.md

 Source code for https://discodomeuprimo.lol, a comprehensive and heavily biased list of music artists and bands worth knowing about.

+## Why didn't you use a front-end framework?

+I've been a long time Vue and Nuxt fan, but I wanted to use this small project as an excuse to go back to the barebone roots of Javascript and craft everything from scratch.
+The _only_ thing I didn't resist using was SCSS with `node-sass`.

+## To do / wishlist

+* Expanded mode
+  * Parse catalogue of each artist and store it ✔
+  * Open dialog with the catalogue when clicking on an artist
+* Dark mode

 # How to use

 1. Set the BASE_PATH in your `.env` file.
 This should be an UNIX-formatted path, e.g. `/d/stuff/albums`